-The book did not disappoint and I found myself writing a review for
+The book did not disappoint, and I found myself writing a review for

 You mentioned one of Lax’s poems with the line: “The head of the committee said he couldn’t use it...” and I can imagine a lot of people wouldn’t have known what to make of his poetry.

 I think Lax was often marginalized because of poetry like, “The sea.
 The sea.
 The sky.
 The sky.”—where the nucleus of expression lies in a single word or phrase.
-People might not have taken that seriously or thought he was too far out.
-So he could be dismissed by readers who weren’t into the idea of how there’s a lot of concentrated energy in his verse.
+People might not have taken that seriously, or thought he was too far out.
+So he could be dismissed by readers who were unaware of the concentrated energy in his verse.

-He would say, “I’m writing this poem.”
+He’d say, “I’m writing this poem.”

 “Well, why are you writing that word over and over again?”